wixplosives/stylable.io/docs/references/css-vars.md

 ### Build only definition

-To define a custom property to be used outside of stylesheet, without explicitly registering it in runtime or using it as a declaration property or value, you can define the `@property` at-rule without a body:
+To define a custom property to be used outside of a stylesheet, without explicitly registering its runtime type or using it as a declaration property or value, you can define the `@property` at-rule without a body:

 ```css
 @property --x;
 ```

 :::info removed at build
-A property with no configuration body is removed at `build-time` as it is un-useful at `runtime`
+A property with no configuration body is removed at `build-time` as it serves no purpose during `runtime`
 :::

 ## Comparison to build vars